Subscribe for updates and exclusive content

 The more the merrier, but the host should be able to guarantee at least 20 guests for the concert to be a great experience for everyone.

-Benefits of donations-based house concert:
+Benefits of donations-based house concert

 It is simpler.
 Donations ensure the “house show” is not viewed as a business.
 This protects the host because charging a ticket price could run you afoul of commerce laws.
 The likelihood is low, but still, we prefer to play it safe.

-For the artist, getting our music in front of an audience of listeners might be more important than the ticket revenue.
-Typically, the donation system works well.
-The host can collect donations by reservation prior to the event, or directly after the host includes wording on the invite to “expect to bring a donation”, and announces after the show something like, “Thanks for coming tonight!
+The host includes wording on the invite to the effect of: “Expect to bring a donation”, and announces after the show something to the effect of: “Thanks for coming tonight!
 I hope you enjoyed this as much as I did.
 I want to remind you this is a donation based concert.
-Your donations will directly benefit our artist and will show her our appreciation for this amazing experience she brought us.
-I encourage you to give generously. ”
+Your donations will directly benefit the band and will show them our appreciation for this amazing experience they brought us, so I encourage you to give generously. ”

-Benefits of paying us a flat fee to perform:
+Benefits of paying us a flat fee to perform

 Logistics